Bring Medicare home!

 Maraming salamat po!

-APOLLO INSERTO RN ret., Acting Chairman
+APOLLO INSERTO RN ret., Chairman

 ERIC LACHICA, Organizer & Incorporator